albara-rashed/albara-rashed/README.md

 **Figure:**
-effective training cost vs GPU count (public data)
+observed training cost reduction (gpu_training_cost_reduction.png) this  chart shows the 40-60% reduction in effective GPU training cost on public benchmarks when infrastructure-level problem constraints are addreseed
 ---

 ## Why This Matters